 Flying freeholds in Burford are not the norm but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Burford you must be sure that your lawyer goes through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Burford may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

-Should I be suspicious about brokers that I am dealing with are encouraging me to use a nationwide conveyancing firm rather than a High Street Burford conveyancing practice?
+Am I right to be suspicious by 3rd parties that I am dealing with are suggesting a nationwide conveyancing firm as opposed to a High Street Burford conveyancing practice?

-As is the case with lots of professional services, often recommendations from family and friends can be extremely useful or valuable.
-But there are numerous players in a conveyancing deal; estate agents, financial adviser and mortgage companies may recommend conveyancers to choose.
-On occasion the conveyancers might be known to one of the organisations as one of the best in their field, but occasionally there might be a financial incentive behind the endorsement.
-You are at liberty to select your own conveyancer.
-You need to be aware that the majority of banks operate an approved list of lawyers you are obliged to use for the mortgage related work in your house move.
+As with many professional services, often recommendations from connections can be extremely useful or valuable.
+But there are numerous players in a conveyancing matter; estate agents, financial adviser and banks might all put forward conveyancers to select.
+On occasion these conveyancers might be known to one of the organisations as being good in their field, but occasionally there might be a financial incentive behind the endorsement.
+You have the right to select your preferred lawyer.
+However, bear in mind that most mortgage providers specify a panel list of solicitors you are obliged to use for the mortgage related work in your house move.